Inspiration

 Key People

 Word about Blindfold Racer spread quickly through the visually impaired community.
-I met with amazing people including the Executive Director of the American Council for the Blind.
+In 2014, Marty met with amazing people including the Executive Director of the American Council for the Blind.
 They asked for more games: an audio Sudoku game, audio Solitaire, and audio Cryptogram.

 Word Spreads in the Community

-After creating those 3 games, hundreds of blind people emailed me, requesting more games, from which I created over 80 games between 2012 and 2017.
+After creating those 3 games, hundreds of blind people emailed Marty, requesting more games.
+As a result, over 80 games were created between 2012 and 2017.
 In total, the games have been downloaded more than 500,000 times.

 Teachers use the Blindfold Game